-In order to ensure the participation of primary school teachers in the research, the research information form and the research written consent form were sent by e-mail.
-A semi-structured interview form was sent to primary school teachers who voluntarily agreed to participate in the study, via e-mail, to obtain the research data.
+In order to ensure the participation of primary school teachers in the research, the research information form and the research written consent form were sent by email.
+A semistructured interview form was sent to primary school teachers who voluntarily agreed to participate in the study, via email, to obtain the research data.

 Research information form: This form has been prepared to inform primary school teachers about the name, purpose, content and ethical principles of the research to be conducted.
-Also in the form, the research written consent form, which was prepared in order to conduct the research in accordance with the ethical principles, was mentioned.
-The participants were notified that the personal information of the teachers would be kept confidential and the data would be shared with various coding techniques.
+Also, the research written consent form was prepared in order to conduct the research in accordance with the ethical principles.
+It was informed that the personal information of the teachers would be kept confidential and the data would be shared with various coding techniques.

 Research written consent form: This form was prepared for primary school teachers to state that they voluntarily participated in the research and that they allowed them to share their answers to the questions in the semi-structured interview form, provided that their personal information is reserved.
-Primary school teachers who wanted to participate in the study were asked to sign the form and send it to the researchers via e-mail.
+Primary school teachers who wanted to participate in the study were asked to sign the form and send it to the researchers via email.

-Semi-structured interview form: This form consisted of questions aimed at primary school teachers to evaluate the effects of education through digital resources on the language didactic potential of students.
-The semi-structured interview form was given at the end of the research in the form of Annex-1.
+Semi-structured interview form: This form consists of questions aimed at primary school teachers to evaluate the effects of education through digital resources on the language didactic potential of students.
+The semi-structured interview form is shown in Annex-1.

-The process of completing the semi-structured interview forms and reaching the researchers' hands took about 4 weeks.
+The process of completing the semi-structured interview forms and it reaching the researchers' hands took about 4 weeks.